jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 ## Name-based {#namebased}

-The clients may distribute their queries based on the name being queried.
+The clients might distribute their queries based on the name being queried.
 This results in different names going to different services, e.g., a social network name goes to a different service than a search engine name:

     i = h(queried name) % n